odinuv/web/slides/sql-join/slides.md

 <section markdown='1'>
 ## Introduction
-- SQL commands may be terminated with semicolon `;` (delimiter, not terminator).
+- SQL commands may be terminated with a semicolon `;` (delimiter, not a terminator).
 - Strings must be quoted with single quotes `'` (quote numbers as well).
-- Create Database -- SQL command `CREATE`.
+- Create Database -- the SQL command `CREATE`.
     - Syntax is fairly complicated and highly dependent on the specific database system.
     - Check the manual for details.
     - No need to learn this thing!